 Password managers keep all your passwords in an encrypted database and autofill them when you need them; add their browser extension, or get their mobile version to keep all your app passwords secure.

 Some browsers, like Chrome and Firefox, has a built-in password manager, but might be less secure and more vulnerable to security risks than third-party apps.

-According to The Guardian, browser autofills used to steal users’ details in phishing attacks; so don’t trust them anymore!
+According to The Guardian, browser auto-fills steal users’ details to conduct phishing attacks; so don’t trust them anymore!
 It’s better to stick with a third-party password manager, or if you want to track SMS and call to control vishing and smishing, then look for the best option in town.

 So, if you want your password to be protected, follow these dos and don’ts

 As we have discussed earlier, browsers are routinely gathering our information in several ways and handing out to those unknown to us.

 Even if you don’t want to leave your web browser, then there are some steps that you can take to limit and allow the data to be stored and made available to all the websites you visit.

 Regularly clear your DNS cache and cookies to limit the risk of being fingerprinted and tracked on your browser.
 Some browsers have built-in options to restrict the cookies you accept; find the respective guide and be protected.